a fable by Joe Beine

 Eden asked him why he didnt just read the books on his iPhone like everything else he read, and he replied, I cant smell the words on my iPhone.

 I guess so, yeah.
 Old ink adds to the texture of the story.

 This made Eden smile.
 Maybe she could stop him from thumb flitting someday.
-The internet.
-Not enough poetry.
-No old ink odors.
-Just too much junk.

-At night boyfriend curled around Eden until they became like twin caterpillars sharing the same cocoon.
-That was the best part about boyfriend, Eden decided, the way he held her.
+At night Gabriel curled around Eden until they became like twin caterpillars sharing the same cocoon.
+That was the best part about Gabriel, Eden decided, the way he held her.
 It was especially nice in the winter, engulfed in his warmth.
 Eden knew someday they would emerge as butterflies, maybe anime butterflies.
 But for now she would be frowny and slight, and he would be cherubic and warm.

 Pretty hair, he said.